DDG API

 2 Q T

-• --mult-mutations-file
+• --multi-mutations-file

 • TSV file containing mutations to run simultaneously.
 Similar format to the mutations file, but with each run’s mutations separated with ---